 Nowadays owning a 75 Twin Spark is an interesting experience as the model is not well supported at all.
-While a lot of mechanical parts are shared with the Alfetta range, body parts are unavailable which means that any body damage or external trim is only available from a scrap car which are becoming scarce and expensive now.
+While a lot of mechanical parts are shared with the Alfetta range, body parts are unavailable which means that anybody damage or external trim is only available from a scrap car which is becoming scarce and expensive now.
 Day to day maintenance is relatively easy and the car does have an engine management computer with a basic fault diagnosis system on it which can help with problems on the fuel injection system.
-Common problems with the electrics are usually related to the loom connectors, and the heated rear window connection at the base of the A pillar on the passenger side is a regular source of many issues.
-The engine itself is pretty bullet proof and will easily do 150,000 miles, the timing chain will need to be tensioned occasionally and it is worth checking the cam timing when you do the tappet clearances.
+Common problems with the electrics are usually related to the loom connectors, and the heated rear window connection at the base of the A-pillar on the passenger side is a regular source of many issues.
+The engine itself is pretty bulletproof and will easily do 150,000 miles, the timing chain will need to be tensioned occasionally and it is worth checking the cam timing when you do the tappet clearances.
 The main issues with the engine are caused by the relays located in the exhaust side of the engine bay, these are still available and it is worth changing them every 10 years.
-The gearbox is more of an issue than the engine and the syncro rings will need to be replaced every 80,000 miles or so or you will find yourself grinding your way into second gear.
-Suspension is generally trouble free but it is worth checking the bush at the front of the upper wishbone and the bush at the front of the De Dion as they do need replacing occasionally.
-The body of the 75 was well rust proofed however it is a 25 year old Alfa and it will have corrosion issues somewhere.
+The gearbox is more of an issue than the engine and the Syncro rings will need to be replaced every 80,000 miles or so or you will find yourself grinding your way into second gear.
+Suspension is generally trouble-free but it is worth checking the bush at the front of the upper wishbone and the bush at the front of the De Dion as they do need replacing occasionally.
+The body of the 75 was well rustproofed however it is a 25-year-old Alfa and it will have corrosion issues somewhere.
 The most common areas for corrosion are around the front jacking points and under the trim that covers the rear wheel arch just where the rear door closes but there can be rust anywhere at all so any prospective purchase needs to be thoroughly checked over.

 The Alfa 75 was the last car Alfa Romeo produced on the Alfetta Chassis, and as such is the ultimate evolution of the design and it is considerably more refined than its predecessors with most of the major design flaws addressed.
 The Alfa 75 was released to mark the 75th anniversary of the company, hence the name, and was the last car produced by Alfa Romeo as an independent manufacturer.

-Suspension is by double wishbone at the front while the rear has a de-dion tube located by a watts linkage, which all helps to keep the wheels perpendicular to the road, while keeping unsprung weight of the running gear to a minimum.
+Suspension is by double wishbone at the front while the rear has a de-Dion tube located by a Watts linkage, which all helps to keep the wheels perpendicular to the road while keeping the unsprung weight of the running gear to a minimum.

 The gear change was improved using a modified and much more positive gear linkage, this was one of the major flaws with the Alfetta chassis and its modification was long overdue.

-The interior of the car retained some very quirky Alfa Romeo features with the front electric window switches mounted in the roof, the radio mounted behind the gear lever so you could not easily remove a tape when in 1st ,3rd or 5th and a very interesting oddly shaped hand brake.
-The seating position is very Italian in style with the pedals off set towards the centre of the car and the steering wheel, which is adjustable for both height and reach is still slightly to far away for UK tastes.
+The interior of the car retained some very quirky Alfa Romeo features with the front electric window switches mounted in the roof, the radio mounted behind the gear lever so you could not easily remove a tape when in 1st,3rd or 5th and a very interesting oddly shaped hand brake.
+The seating position is very Italian in style with the pedals offset towards the centre of the car and the steering wheel, which is adjustable for both height and reach is still slightly too far away for UK tastes.

 The Alfa 75 was styled in house and came in a first and second series.
 These are easily identified externally with the series 1 having yellow rear lights and flush front grill, and the series 2 had red rear lights and a slightly recessed grill; internally the dash lights turned from red to green.
 There were however a number of models offered with the Veloce being a very popular option.
 This had front and rear bumpers derived from the European 75 1.8 litre turbo evolution which was never available in the UK, while the V6 was offered with the cloverleaf and Veloce options.